 We are leaders of a movement that challenges the status quo.
 That is rarely a popular position, especially when dealing with those who are benefiting from (or perceive that they are) a long-standing system.
 A threat on that system will be met with much resistance.
 We must not threaten.
 Shaming those who are trying to make it work will rob us of key personnel who can assist with the transformation.
 We must invite, include, and integrate them.
 We are, after all, integrative lawyers.
 Our work is not easy.
 It requires us to move slowly and mindfully.
 We must continuously assess others’ impact on us and ours on them.
 We must recognize our very human tendencies to exclude, discriminate, isolate, and alienate.
 We must resist them, as they might create obstacles to the transformation and damage our credibility.
 We must deal with ourselves, our hurts, our disappointments, our implicit biases, and our egos.
 We must lead, even when we don’t want to, and even when we think it shouldn’t matter.
 We are holistic lawyers, too, and we know there is more interconnectedness than we fully understand.
 We err on the side of caution and, when in doubt, we choose compassion.

-For those of you who are Integrative, Holistic, Collaborative, or Conscious Lawyers, what do you think? does this capture who you and we are?
+For those of you who are Integrative, Holistic, Collaborative, or Conscious Lawyers, what do you think?
+Does this capture who you and we are?
 What would you add or change?

 For those of you who are potential clients, is this what you want in a lawyer?
 Why or why not?

-Nance L. Schick, Esq. is an attorney, arbitrator, and mediator based in New York City.
-She is the founder of The Law Studio of Nance L. Schick.
-Her holistic, integrative approach draws from her experience as a human resources supervisor, as well as her legal and EEOC training.
-She is creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by the New York Economic Development Corporation/B-Labs (Best for NYC 2015 finalist), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (2013 Pitch Competition finalist).
-Most recently, she attained her certificate in Ethno-Religious Conflict Mediation and now serves as the Main ICERM Representative to the United Nations.
+Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
+Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
+She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
+She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).